JuliaPlots/PlotDocs.jl/docs/src/SeriesTypes/contour.md

 the manual.
 4. The colorbar location can be changed with the attribute `colorbar`, alias `cbar`.
 We can remove it by setting `cbar=false`.
-5. The line width can be changed as with line plots using `linewidth`, or `lw`.
+5. The widths of the isocontours can be changed using `linewidth`, or `lw`.

 Note that `levels`, `color`, and `contour_labels` need to be specified in `contour`.